DuendeInexistente/Cirque/ShortStories/stars.md

 Then it awaited.
 The sun moved across the sky.

 There was no answer, nor did any more signals bounce randomly in O_U's general direction.
-It slowly turned it's sensors back downwards, as per protocol inbetween actions.
+It slowly turned it's sensors back downwards, as per protocol inbetween mayor actions.

 Orange_Unit was incapable of feel frustration.